que-es-un-diccionario

 Search🟢

-In the case of the dictionary, it makes no sense to talk about sequential access, adding to the beginning, or removing from the beginning, since the elements are not in a specific order and cannot be accessed directly by index.
-It also makes no sense to talk about adding or removing from the end, as the elements are not in a specific order.
+In the case of a DICTIONARY, it doesn’t make sense to talk about sequential access, adding at the beginning, or removing at the beginning, since the elements are not in a specific order and cannot be accessed directly by index.
+It also doesn’t make sense to talk about adding or removing at the end, since the elements are not in a specific order.

-It is possible to add elements “in the order they belong.”
-That operation is O(1), unless we have to expand the Hash Set, in which case it is O(n).
+It is possible to add elements “in the order they belong”.
+That operation is O(1), unless we have to expand the HASH SET in which case it’s O(n).

-The most relevant operation for a dictionary is searching, which is based on hashing.
-This allows for quick and constant access to search for elements by their value, which is O(1).
+The most relevant operation for a DICTIONARY is search, which is based on hashing.
+This allows fast, constant-time access to search for elements by their value, which is O(1).